 Home/Office Fundraisers: If someone holds a fundraiser or other campaign event in his or her home or office for one or more candidates, the costs incurred by the occupant of the home or office need not be reported as long as the total cost of the event is \$500 or less.
 However, if someone else donates food, beverages, or anything else of value for the event, the fair market value of those donated goods is a nonmonetary contribution.
 In addition, the donated goods must be counted to determine whether the total cost of the event is \$500 or less.
+This exception does not apply to a lobbyist (or a cohabitant of a lobbyist) or a lobbying firm.

 Member Communications: Payments made by an entity (including a business entity) for a communication that supports or opposes a candidate or ballot measure are not contributions or expenditures as long as the communication is sent only to the organization's members, employees, shareholders, or their families.
 The payments may not be for general public advertising, such as billboards, newspaper, radio, or television ads.
 Ex 2.3 - Shannon sponsors an event for a candidate after work in her business' office.
 She spends \$450.
-A friend supplies decorations worth \$75.
+A friend supplies decorations worth totaling \$75.
 Since the total cost of the event exceeds \$500, the candidate must report receiving contributions of \$450 from Shannon and \$75 from the friend.